 People’s Union of American College Football: Make American Football Strong Like Bull, Smart Like Tractor

-Under former capitalist system, American college football very unfair.
-Only few teams is climbing to top of heap, and is making all the money, especially more dollars on the television contract.
-Best, powerful teams is playing cupcake opponent, then flying across country to form conference alliance with faraway team, while also ignoring strong opponent right over next hill.
+Under former capitalist system, American college football is very unfair.
+Only few teams is climbing to top of mountain, and is making most money, especially concerned with television contract.
+Best, strongest teams is playing many cupcake opponent, then flying across country to form conference alliance with faraway team, while also ignoring suitable opponent right over next hill.

-Very worst of all this, everyone is arguing over who is champion at end of season.
-Propaganda, corruption, and cupcake schedule are determining two teams to play in top championship bowl game, instead of strongest teams traveling tough road to victory and honor.
-Many other bowl games is named after fruit and is having very weak teams.
+Very worst of all this, everyone is yet arguing over who is champion at end of season!
+Propaganda, corruption, and cupcake schedule is most important factors in determination of minuscule 4-team playoff spot, instead of strongest teams traveling tough road to victory and honor.
+Many other meaningless bowl games is named after fruit, bank, or obscure technology company and is featuring very weak teams!

-At end of season, worst teams is relegated to lower Tier, and must become one of top teams in next season before is being promoted back to upper Tier.
+At end of season, weakest teams is relegated to lower Tier, and there must become one of strongest teams in next season before is being promoted back to upper Tier.
 Is no easy ride for any team.
 Is better system for American college football.
 Is more entertainment for all football spectator.